You guys… It’s so cold in here, I could cut glass.

 - Place all ingredients in a pot over medium-high heat on the stove.
 Bring to a boil, reduce the heat and simmer for 5 minutes.
 Remove from the heat and let cool.
 Strain into a clean non-reactive container (i.e. a mason jar) and keep for up to 1 week in the fridge.

-- Place all ingredients into a cocktail shaker or mason jar.
+- Place all ingredients except the garnish into a cocktail shaker or mason jar.
 Cover tightly.
 Shake for 30 seconds as fast and as hard as you can.
 Be careful if using a mason jar that you don't break the glass with the ice.

 - Strain into rocks or coupe glasses and garnish with a strip of lemon zest and if using, a bourbon cherry.